pchinjr/doc-tales/docs/planning/lambda-hackathon-plan.md

 # AWS Lambda Hackathon Project Plan

 ## Project Summary
 We're developing a personalized communications sorter for the intelligent document processing industry.
-Doc-Tales will unify and intelligently process content from diverse sources (physical mail via scans, emails, and social media feeds) into a single dashboard with automated processing capabilities, designed with frictionless onboarding and personalized organization.
+Doc-Tales will unify and intelligently process content from diverse sources (physical mail via scans, emails, and social media feeds) into a single dashboard with automated processing capabilities, designed with frictionless onboarding and personalized organization based on user communication archetypes.

 ## Core Value Proposition
 Our solution addresses the fragmentation of communications across multiple channels by providing:
 - Frictionless onboarding for diverse data sources (documents, emails, social media)
+- Archetype-based personalization that adapts the entire interface to user cognitive styles
 - Unified inbox for all communications regardless of source
 - Intelligent prioritization and categorization that adapts to user preferences
 - Automated processing rules and workflows that reduce cognitive load